zeek/package-manager/doc/source.rst

 at the top-level of a package source and the :ref:`list <list-command>`, :ref:`search <search-command>`, and :ref:`info <info-command>` all may access this file.
-Having access to the aggregated metadata in this way is beneficial to all :program:`bro-pkg` users because they then will not have to crawl the set of packages listed in a source in order to obtain this metadata as it will have already been pre-aggregated by the operator of the package source.
+Having access to the aggregated metadata in this way is beneficial to all :program:`zkg` users because they then will not have to crawl the set of packages listed in a source in order to obtain this metadata as it will have already been pre-aggregated by the operator of the package source.